-Due to related party of \$59,191 (2019 - \$60,116) consists of advances made to, and expenses paid on behalf of, the Company by a director of the Company.
-These amounts are unsecured, non-interest bearing, and due on demand.
-Accounts payable includes \$61,612 (2019 - \$nil) due to a director of the Company for expenses paid on behalf of the Company during 2020; these amounts were reimbursed to the director subsequent to December 31, 2020.
-Prepaid expenses include \$282,000 (2019 - \$nil) in accounting, management, and geological consulting fees that were prepaid to directors and officers in 2020; these amounts will be drawn down against services rendered during various months from January to June 2021.
+During 2020, there were balances with related parties as follows: due to related party of \$59,191 consisted of advances made to, and expenses paid on behalf of, the Company by a director of the Company.
+This balance was unsecured, non-interest bearing, due on demand, and repaid during 2021.
+Accounts payable included \$61,612 due to a director of the Company for expenses paid on behalf of the Company during 2020; these amounts were reimbursed to the director during 2021.
+Prepaid expenses included \$282,000 in accounting, management, and geological consulting fees that were prepaid to directors and officers in 2020; these amounts were drawn down against services rendered during various months from January to June 2021.